cliosight/Docs/README.md

 # Cliosight Documentation
 ![cliosight](https://miro.medium.com/v2/resize:fit:720/format:webp/1*HsRqxET_JE0b8kRq3P4OOg.png)
 A detailed explanation of datasources, forms, reports, dashboards, triggers and workflows.
 This work is under progress.
 There were innumerable commits done on this file.
-Please contact us for any errors or clarifications:
+Please contact us for any errors or clarifications at jigisha@cliosight.com or info@cliosight.com.
-1. dikshit.baruah@gmail.com
-2. jaryya@gmail.com

 # Table of contents
 1. [SQL Interface for Structured Data](#sql)